JetBrains/kotlin-multiplatform-dev-docs/topics/compose/ios/compose-uikit-integration.md

 * Applies mirroring settings when using the front-facing camera to match natural selfie behavior.
 * Updates the preview layout dynamically in `layoutSubviews()` using `CATransaction` to avoid animations.

+> To test on a real device, you need to add the `NSCameraUsageDescription` key to your app's `Info.plist` file.
+> Without it, the app will crash at runtime.
+>
+{style="note"}

 Explore the full code for this example in the [ImageViewer sample project](https://github.com/JetBrains/compose-multiplatform/tree/master/examples/imageviewer).

 ### Web view